Close

 [email protected]

-Michelle Halverson serves as a Student Life Advisor for Campus Events and Alternative Programs at San Diego State University.
-Michelle is originally from Roseville, California a suburb near Sacramento.
-Michelle graduated from Sonoma State University with a Bachelor of Arts Degree in Criminology & Criminal Justice Studies with Distinction.
-Additionally, she is an alumna of San Diego State University where she received her Master of Arts in Postsecondary Educational Leadership with a Specialization in Student Affairs.
+Rachel Freeman-Cohen serves as a Student Life Advisor for Campus Events and Alternative Programs at San Diego State University.
+Rachel graduated from the University of California, Santa Cruz with a Bachelor of Arts Degree in Feminist Studies and a Minor in Politics.
+Additionally, they are an alumna of the University of Southern California where she received her Master of Education in Postsecondary Administration and Student Affairs.

 Alba Headshot